Burgundy

-The Burgundian State, in its own right, was one of the largest ducal territories that existed at the time of the emergence of Early Modern Europe.
-It was regarded as one of the major powers of the 15th century and the early 16th century.
+The Valois-Burgundian State, in its own right, was one of the largest composite polities that existed in Western Europe during the late medieval era.
+It was regarded as one of the major regional powers of the 14th and 15th centuries.
 The Dukes of Burgundy were among the wealthiest and the most powerful princes in Europe and were sometimes called "Grand Dukes of the West".
 Through its possessions the Burgundian State was a major European centre of trade and commerce.

-The extinction of the dynasty led to the absorption of the duchy itself into the French crown lands by King Louis XI, while the bulk of the Burgundian possessions in the Low Countries passed to Duke Charles the Bold's daughter, Mary, and her Habsburg descendants.
+The extinction of the dynasty in the late 15th century led to the absorption of the Duchy itself into the French crown lands by king Louis XI, while the bulk of the Burgundian possessions in the Low Countries passed to Duke Charles the Bold's daughter, Mary, and her Habsburg descendants.
 Thus the partition of the Burgundian heritage marked the beginning of the centuries-long French–Habsburg rivalry and played a pivotal role in European politics long after Burgundy had lost its role as an independent political identity.

+During the early modern period, the Duchy of Burgundy was assigned as an appanage to various members of the French royal dynasty.
+As a result of later administrative reforms during the republican era, the old Burgundian province was abolished and divided into several departments.